-2.5 Dynamic aspects
+1.5 Dynamic aspects

-Useful as the static model just described may be, it remain insufficient to understand the economics of specific contexts, particularly when dynamic considerations become paramount.
+Useful as the static model just described may be, dynamic considerations become paramount in analyzing investments, divorce, and remarriage.

-2.5.1 Pre-marital investments
+1.5.1 Pre-marital investments

-To start with, we have so far taken the individual characteristics on which people match as given, while they often are the outcome of previous investments; human capital is a prime example.
+We have so far taken the individual characteristics on which people match as given, while they often are the outcome of previous investments; human capital is a prime example.
 Since matching patterns and the resulting surplus allocation between spouses depend on prior investments, they must also form part of the individual incentives to invest.
 Chiappori, Iyigun, and Weiss (2009b) modeled individuals who formulate expectations about what the market for marriage will be in the future; these expectations drive their investment decisions, and have to be self-fulfilling in the usual sense that they must be compatible with the patterns generated by the aggregation of the individual investment decisions.